Chrysippean/Atari-2600/README.md

   MacOS: </br>
   `brew install stella && brew link stella`

+- Javatari (https://javatari.org) is a browser-based alternative with no downloads required.
+Might be more preferable on Windows machines.

 You will also need to download the DASM assembler over at https://dasm-assembler.github.io/ to translate the asm files to machine code.

 To run any of the programs, navigate to the program's directory and run `make`.
 This will generate the cartridge binary file (`cart.bin`) for you to run in the emulator.